 Metacarpal bones.
 The 5 bones that compose the middle part of the hand.

 Carpal bones.
 The 8 bones that create the wrist.
-The carpal bones are connected to two bones of the arm, the ulnar bone and the radius bone.
+The carpal bones are connected to 2 bones of the arm, the ulnar bone and the radius bone.